loicfrering/backbone.datagrid/README.md

 #### sortable (boolean)

-If the column is sortable or not.
+Whether or not the column is sortable.

 #### comparator (function)

-If the column is sortable, a comparator function that gonna be used to sort the datagrid by the column.
+If the column is sortable, a comparator function that is going to be used to sort the datagrid by the column.
 See the dedicated sorting section below for more informations.